 Here are our FAVORITE art & craft supplies that I always try to have on hand.
 These items will be used in countless craft and DIY projects that we will be sharing with you!
 I have added the shopping links to the products below so you can have these items on hand as well!

-“MUST HAVE” CRAFTING SUPPLIES
+“MUST HAVE” CRAFTING SUPPLIES for kids

 1. Tulip Dimensional Fabric Paint (extra bottles of white for the look of icing)